TorchSpatiotemporal/tsl/docs/source/modules/datasets_prototypes.rst

 extending these interfaces.

-The most general interface is :class:`~tsl.datasets.prototypes.Dataset`, which is the parent class for every dataset in tsl.
+The most general interface is :class:`~tsl.datasets.prototypes.Dataset`, which is the parent class for every dataset in :tsl:`tsl`.
 The more complete class :class:`~tsl.datasets.prototypes.TabularDataset` provides useful functionalities for multivariate time series datasets with data in a tabular format, i.e., with time, node and feature dimensions.
 Data passed to this dataset should be